DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

 ## D5 redesign a graphical lie

+Sources

-The original graph that you redesign must not be one that has been used in class or by other data journalists or data scientists to illustrate deceptive data graphics.
+  - The original graph that you redesign must not be one that has been used in class or by other data journalists or data scientists to illustrate deceptive data graphics.

-You might read my blog post, [Another look at a misleading graph](http://www.graphdoctor.com/archives/1248), as an example of the type of critique that I expect.
+  - In recent years, Republicans and Fox News have used deceptive graphs with incredible frequency.
+There are websites devoted to the subject.
+If anyone finds a deceptive graph from the left, I would appreciate a link.
+  - Advertising is a good source
+  - The tobacco industry and fossil fuel industry (climate-change deniers) are all good sources for cherry-picking data, incorrect representation, and using the wrong data
+  - Politicians are a good source for graphs that pander to their audience’s biases
+  - Consider reviewing data graphics in your discipline’s publications for any of the offenses described by Alberto Cairo’s taxonomy (below).

 Use Alberto Cairo’s taxonomy (from his [talk](https://www.youtube.com/watch?v=Cd046xZhO_8&t=21m29s)) to